 Iceberg is perhaps the most popular variety of lettuce in grocery stores and restaurants around the world.
 While not the most flavorful, it is nevertheless prized for its texture, lending its crispness to salads, sandwiches, and anything else that might need a little extra crunch.
-But what if you don’t want the regular old grocery store head of lettuce?
+What if you don’t want the regular old grocery store head of lettuce though?

 Can you grow your own Iceberg lettuce plant?
 You sure can!
 Keep reading to learn how.